Wooden Door Costs: Simple Breakdown for Interior and Exterior Doors in Long Island City, NY

 Urban properties need robust security features.
 Solid core or solid wood exterior doors provide better protection than hollow core options.
 Quality deadbolts, reinforced strike plates, and proper frame construction deter break-ins.

 Investment in security features protects both property and residents.
-This consideration often justifies higher door costs for exterior applications.
+This consideration often justifies choosing a higher-grade door for exterior applications.

 Practical Tips for Wooden Door Projects